 The ‘let-down’ is the reflex action that allows the milk to be released into the milk ducts.
 You may notice that the uterus contracts when the milk lets down in the early days of breastfeeding.
 You may also notice a tingling, pins and needles feeling or fullness and/or milk leaking from your breast.
 Not all women do experience these though and it is normal either way.

 If you have sore nipples or are feeling anxious you can have problems with the let-down of milk.
 The following tips might help:

 - Placing your baby skin-to-skin on your chest between your breasts.

 - Applying a warm face cloth to your breast.

 Supply and demand feeding

-The best way to build up and maintain your milk supply is to feed your baby as often as he or she needs it.
-This is known as demand feeding.
-The more the breasts are emptied the more milk is made.
-If the breasts remain full, milk is produced more slowly.
-Your baby will control their milk intake; therefore, feed for as long as your baby wants.
+The best way to build up and maintain your milk supply is to follow your baby’s lead – feed whenever your baby is hungry!
+At first, your baby will need to feed at least 8-12 times (or more!) in 24 hours.
+Learn more about how to know if your baby is hungry.
+The more your baby feeds and removes milk from your breasts, the more milk you will make.
+If your breasts remain full, milk is produced more slowly.
+Your baby will control their milk intake, so feed for as long as your baby wants.